Alireza-Ghavabesh/simple-chat-app-used-socketIO-and-express.js/README.md

-# a chat app uses socketIO
+# a chat app using socketIO